 People often say that men only have one thing on their mind.
 Well, men do think more and avidly seek more sex than women.
 We’ve always heard that men have stronger libidos and women’s libido keeps fluctuating.
 The stereotype is not just true but a proven fact.
 Men have straightforward libidos whereas for women, sexual desire is sensitive to the environment and context.
 For women, sex drive often decreases with age.
-Pregnancy, hormonal changes, increased responsibilities are some reasons why your libido tends to drop as you age.
+PregnancyPregnancy is the state of carrying a developing embryo or a ...
+More, hormonal changes, increased responsibilities are some reasons why your libido tends to drop as you age.

 What kills your sex drive?